lra/mackup/README.md

 Instructions for three common use cases are below.

-* Scenario 1: is the quickest and easiest but gives you no control over which applications are shared out for syncing
+- **Scenario 1** is the quickest and easiest but gives you no control over which applications are shared out for syncing.
-* Scenario 2: is also quick and easy and gives you control over which applications are shared out for syncing
+- **Scenario 2** is also quick and easy and gives you control over which applications are shared out for syncing.
-* Scenario 3: is for the many unfortunate souls that never bothered to sync the configurations files on the different machines they work on and are ready for Mackup to end their misery.
+- **Scenario 3** is for the many unfortunate souls that never bothered to sync the configurations files on the different machines they work on and are ready for Mackup to end their misery.